kpratt97/Active-Directory-Deployment/README.md

 <br />
 <br />
  <p align="center">
-Step 7: Creating a new employee named Luffy also adding Luffy to the "Domain Admins"  <br/>
+Step 7: Creating a new employee named Luffy Monkey, creating a password and adding Luffy to the "Domain Admins"  <br/>
 </p>